c-mart/smog/README.md

 - Renders nicely without JavaScript because there is no JavaScript
 - GNU GPL

-For demo blog, see https://update.me.later
+(Todo: host a demo site where people can log in, where the database is rebuilt every hour or so)

+## Story
+I wrote this in order to learn Python web development and scratch a personal itch for a blogging engine.

 ## How to Install on a Web Server (work in progress)

 This assumes that you already have a working and reasonably well-secured web server.
 It doesn't cover setup of HTTPS encryption, but that is very easy if you run [Let's Encrypt](https://letsencrypt.org/getting-started/) after following the setup steps below.

-This is written for Debian/Ubuntu running Apache 2.
-Commands will be slightly different on another OS like RHEL/CentOS.
+This is written for a Debian/Ubuntu server running Apache 2.
+Commands will be slightly different on another operating system like RHEL/CentOS.

 - Install prerequisite packages: `apt-get install git libapache2-mod-wsgi python python-dev python-pip`
 - Clone the project: `git clone https://github.com/c-mart/smog.git` into a directory on your web server (like /var/www/)